dawi9840/deploy-ml-on-android-app/README.md

-## Part1.Get the tflite model of two ways:
+## Part1: Get the tflite model of two ways on PC
 **Method1: Create Tflite model by yourself**
 *  Create ml model with python
 *  Quantized model -> convert tflite